 Chile is a liberal, open market economy with strong macroeconomic stability, characterised by a high level of foreign trade and a reputation for strong financial institutions.
-Its sound fiscal policies have enabled it to have the strongest sovereign bond rating in South America.
-It has enjoyed strong GDP growth since the mid 1990’s, maintains a tight rein on government spending and inflation and has the lowest tax burden in the region.
+Its sound fiscal policies have enabled it to have one of the strongest sovereign bond ratings in South America, currently rated A- (Fitch), A2 (Moody’s), and A (S&P).
+It has enjoyed strong GDP growth since the mid-1990s, maintains a tight rein on government spending and inflation, and sustains a relatively low tax burden compared to regional peers.

 Chile’s growth in 2019 was limited to 1.1% following widespread social protests and resultant economic disruption towards the end of the year.
-This was followed by a contraction of 6% in 2020, mainly related to the effects of Covid 19.
-The economy rebounded with 12% growth in 2021, mostly driven by robust private consumption, high copper prices and a world beating Covid Vaccination programme.
-However, growth is set to slow dramatically again in 2022 and 2023 as the government and households cut spending and businesses freeze investment.
+This was followed by a contraction of 6% in 2020, mainly related to the effects of Covid-19.
+The economy rebounded with 12% growth in 2021, mostly driven by robust private consumption, high copper prices and a world-beating Covid vaccination programme.
+However, growth slowed to 2.4% in 2022 and just 0.2% in 2023, due to inflationary pressures, global uncertainty, and weakened private investment.
+In 2025, GDP is expected to grow by 2.0%–2.5%, driven by recovering exports and moderate domestic demand.

-The Chilean economy is open, exports and imports are worth 65% of GDP and Chile has signed 30 Trade Agreements with 70 countries, covering 88% of global GDP.
-However, some of the opportunities for further progress include diversifying its economy, ensuring energy availability, living with drought, promoting innovation, increasing productivity, and tackling inequality.
-Chile is looking to overseas partners for assistance in all these areas.
+The Chilean economy is open; exports and imports are worth 65% of GDP, and Chile has signed more than 30 trade agreements with 70 countries, covering 88% of global GDP.
+However, some of the opportunities for further progress include diversifying its economy, ensuring energy availability, adapting to persistent drought conditions, promoting innovation, increasing productivity, and tackling inequality.
+Chile is actively seeking overseas partners for assistance in all these areas.

 Chile has a long trading history with the United Kingdom, dating back to the late 19th century.
 It was one of the first countries to sign a new trade continuity agreement with the UK after it left the European Union, and there are many business opportunities in Chile for UK companies across a wide range of sectors.
 Studies have shown that there is significant “like mindedness” in business relationships between the two countries.